Sheenam3/Room-booking/kafka/README.md

 # Kafka Cluster
 The manifest creates a three broker cluster using the kafka StatefulSet, a Headless Service, kafka-hs, to control the domain of the brokers; and a PodDisruptionBudget, kafka-pdb, that allows for one planned disruption.
 The brokers are configured to use the ZooKeeper ensemble we created above by connecting through the zk-cs Service.
 As with the ZooKeeper ensemble deployed above, this Kafka cluster is fine for demonstration purposes, but it’s probably not sized correctly for production use.

+# Producing and consuming data

+These are later steps which are not required for this techical test

+1. execute the kafka-topics.sh script to create a topic named test.

+2.execute the kafka-console-consumer.sh command to listen for messages.

+3. run the kafka-console-producer.sh command.